kristinev7/DataVisualization/ReadME.md

 # Data Visualization Projects
+## Projects were developed using HTML, Bootstrap, Javascript, Google Charts, jQuery, PHP, SQL.
+## There are sources that I used during my learning process of data visualization below.

 ## Project 1 Baseball Stats
 The dataset is on homeruns in the year 2017.
 There are 13 attributes with 6093 records.
 Batters from teams of the National League East Division: Atlanta Braves, New York Mets, Philadelphia Phillies, Miami, Marlins, and Washington Nationals and the New York Yankees from the American League East Division.